Czech Motorcycle Brands

 ESO Logo

-Famous Czech motorcycle racer Jaroslav Simandl founded his own racing bike company ESO in 1949.
-The reason for this decision was the dissatisfaction offered by the world’s motorcycle manufacturers for speedway, motocross, and ice racing.
-It was on the development of models for these sports that the company’s activities were concentrated.
-Having existed until 1964 as an independent brand, it, along with all its capacities, was bought out by Jawa, which continued the ESO sports line in the Czech Divišov, but under its brand.
+The famous Czech motorcycle racer Jaroslav Simandl 1949 founded his own company for the production of racing motorcycles ESO.
+The reason for this decision was dissatisfaction with the offers of world manufacturers of motorcycles for speedway, motocross, and ice racing.
+It was on the development of models for these sports and focused on the company’s activities.
+Having existed until 1964 as an independent brand, it, together with all its facilities, was bought by Jawa, which continued the ESO sports line in the Czech town of Divisov but already under its own brand.

-Simandl marked his motorcycles with an emblem, which he developed with his son.
-On the oval, made in a dark shade of red, an element was applied that resembled a cap for a fuel tank filler in its contours.
-It featured a brand abbreviation in which the first and last letters were smaller than the middle one.
-Each of the letters was separated in the middle by a black line that followed its outline.
-To ensure attractiveness and comfortable visual perception, the letters and the outline of the “cover” were made in bronze.
-Around this symbol, repeating the contours of the oval in the background, the text was drawn in black – in the upper part “MADE IN,” in the lower part – “Czechoslovakia,” which demonstrated the owner’s belonging to his state, which at that time was Czechoslovakia.
+Simandl labeled his motorcycles with an emblem that he developed together with his son.
+On the oval, made in a dark shade of red, was applied an element resembling the cap of the filler neck of the fuel tank in its outline.
+It bore the brand’s abbreviation, with the first and last letters smaller than the middle one.
+Each of the letters was separated in the middle by a black line repeating its outline.
+The letters and the outline of the “cap” were executed in bronze to provide an attractive and comfortable visual appeal.
+Around this symbol, repeating the contours of the oval in the background, the text was printed in black – “MADE IN” at the top and “Czechoslovakia” at the bottom – which indicated that the owner belonged to his state, which at that time was Czechoslovakia.

 Böhmerland